tediyang/tediyang/README.md

 </p>
 <h2>What can I do for you?</h2>

 - Web Design and Development: I excel at designing clean and mobile responsive web applications.
 I also implement standard accessibility rules for web applications using frontend libraries.
+My Frontend Repo <a href="https://github.com/Nnamaniajuluchukwu">Visit</a>

 - API Design and Development: I excel at designing clean, intuitive, and RESTful APIs that facilitate seamless communication between frontend and backend systems.
 From authentication and authorization to data manipulation and integration, I ensure your APIs are scalable, performant, and future-proof.